-- Provide a consistent repeatable process to track incidents to ensure: - o Incidents are properly logged and routed and status is accurately reported - o Queue of open/unresolved incidents are visible and reported - o Incidents are properly prioritized and handled in the appropriate sequence - o Resolution provided meets the defined Service Level requirements - Dynamically assigning service resources to efficiently align IT work against mission objectives via incident prioritization - Maintaining a constant and accurate link with the Service Desk (SD) function to continually improve the relationship between end users and IT operations
+- Provide a consistent repeatable process to track incidents to ensure: - o Incidents are properly logged and routed and status is accurately reported - O Queue of open/unresolved incidents are visible and reported - Incidents are completed correctly to ensure that valuable data is available to make informed business decisions - o Incidents are properly prioritized and handled in the appropriate sequence - Resolution provided meets the defined Service Level requirements - Dynamically assigning service resources to efficiently align IT work against mission objectives via incident prioritization - Maintaining a constant and accurate link with the Service Desk (SD) function to continually improve the relationship between end users and IT operations

 The USMC Service Desk(s), act as a functional component of the IM process, by providing a point of contact for the USMC, enabling the users to quickly and easily interface with IT operations.
-The Service Desk(s) allow standard IT issues to be resolved in a centralized, consolidated manner supportive of best practices and enterprise visibility.
-Support provided by the USMC Service Desk(s) include password resets, desktop application support (e.g., Microsoft Office products, Microsoft Explorer, and Adobe Reader), Windows operating system troubleshooting, and basic print and scanner support.

-The Marine Corps Information Technology Services Support Center (MCITSSC) in Kansas City provides support services to the Regional Service Desk(s) (RSD) across the USMC including Training materials, Customer Services Support, User Advocacy, Quality Assurance, Reporting, and Information Management.
-The RSD's provide Tier 1 support for end user services throughout the MCIE.
+The Regional Service Desks (RSDs) provide Tier 1 and Tier 2 support for end user services throughout the MCEN.
+The Service Desk(s) (including the MCEN Enterprise Service Desk (ESD)) allow standard IT issues to be resolved in a centralized, consolidated manner supportive of best practices and Enterprise visibility.
+Support provided by the USMC Service Desk(s) include desktop application support (e.g., Microsoft Office products, Microsoft Explorer, and Adobe Reader), Windows operating system troubleshooting, and basic print and scanner support.
+The MCEN ESD in Kansas City serves as the Enterprise Toolset Access Manager and provides support services to the RSDs across the USMC such as training materials, customer services support, user advocacy, quality assurance, reporting, and information management.
+IM Enterprise Tier 3 support is accomplished through the MCCOG.
+The MCCOG directs global network operations and defense of the MCEN by providing and facilitating seamless infomation exchange in the support of Marine and Joint Forces (e.g., Enterprise messaging, switches, and routers).

-To ensure accurate categorization, prioritization, routing, transfers, data integrity and consistent incident lifecycle processing, the following are USMC Service Desk(s) operational capability goals:
+To ensure accurate categorization, prioritization, routing, transfers, data integrity and consistent incident lifecycle processing, the following are USMC Incident Management operational capability goals:

-- Field incident requests and reports - Own and manage incident records across the enterprise

-- Coordinate IM actions across all USMC IT organizations - Monitor status updates, proactively ensuring incidents are resolved or escalated within pre-defined thresholds - Manage and control queues that are in the supported AOR - Ensure IM performance objectives are met - Manage communications flowing back and forth across the enterprise - Support all reported user issues, including fixing technical faults, logging and categorizing incidents or events, and answering queries
+- Field incidents and reports - Own and manage incident records across the Enterprise - Coordinate IM actions across all USMC IT organizations - Monitor status updates, proactively ensuring incidents are resolved or escalated within predefined thresholds - Manage and control queues that are in the supported Area of Responsibility (AoR) - Ensure IM performance objectives are met - Manage communications flowing back and forth across the Enterprise - Support all reported incidents, including fixing technical faults, logging and categorizing incidents and answering queries